Skip to main content

 The skills gained from studying a psychology degree - including data analysis, problem-solving, team-building and effective communication - are attractive to employers in a wide variety of sectors.
 In fact, Brunel Psychology graduates earn 10% more than the sector average.*

-If you graduate with a 2:2 Honours degree or higher you will be eligible to apply for graduate membership of the British Psychological Society.
+If you graduate with a 2:2 Honours degree, or higher, you will be eligible to apply for graduate membership of the British Psychological Society.
 Membership will be key if you choose to pursue postgraduate training to become a psychologist.

 Watch this video to find out more about the course.